AdobeDocs/experience-platform.en/help/destinations/catalog/social/linkedin.md

 ## Activate segments to [!DNL LinkedIn Matched Audiences] {#activate-segments}

-For instructions on how to activate segments to [!DNL LinkedIn Matched Audiences], see [Activate audience data to segment streaming destinations](../../ui/activate-segment-streaming-destinations.md).
+For instructions on how to activate segments to [!DNL LinkedIn Matched Audiences], see [Activate audience data to streaming segment export destinations](../../ui/activate-segment-streaming-destinations.md).

 ## Exported data {#exported-data}